A Guide to Your Rights as the Non-Custodial Parent

 Each state has its own child custody laws.
 It is difficult to gain custodial rights if you don’t present a strong case in court.

-That’s why you need an experienced Brooklyn child custody attorney to increase your chances of getting custodial rights.
+That’s why you need an experienced child custody attorney to help protect your parental rights and increase your chances of achieving a favorable custody arrangement.

-Levitsky Law Firm has helped many parents in Brooklyn with their custody rights issues.
+The Levitsky Law Firm has helped many parents in New York City navigate child custody issues.
 Call today for a free consultation.